 Not showing up for clinical duties without prior notification constitutes a violation of the nocall/no-show policy.
-Students are required to adhere to their scheduled clinical site assignments and are expected to proactively inform their clinical supervisor and Clinical Preceptor in case of any absences or tardiness.
+Students are required to adhere to their scheduled clinical site assignments and are expected to proactively inform their Clinical instructor and clinical site in case of any absences or tardiness.
 The student should provide a valid reason for their absence and, if feasible, an estimated duration.